New Web Science Institute to explore how the Web will shape our future

 - showcasing unique and creative education programmes that set new standards internationally.

-1. The Web Science Institute Directors are Professors Dame Wendy Hall and Sir Nigel Shadbolt from Electronics and Computer Science; Professor Susan Halford from Social, Human and Mathematical Sciences; Professor Les Carr from the Web Science DTC; Dr Graeme Earl from Humanities; and Dr Lisa Harris from Business, Law and Art.
+The other WSI Directors are Professor Leslie Carr from the Web Science DTC; Dr Graeme Earl from Humanities; Professor Susan Halford from Social, Human and Mathematical Sciences; and Dr Lisa Harris from Business, Law and Art.

 Web Science is the subject of the University’s first ever Massive Open Online Course (MOOC), which starts today.
 The Web Science MOOC, developed by WSI members in partnership with the Centre for Innovation in Technologies and Education (CITE) and Future Learn, will examine the origins and evolution of the Web, and consider key questions of security, democracy, networks and economy from both computational and social science perspective.